jcostom/oxidized-docker-alpine/README.md

 # Oxidized: Alpine Linux based Docker image

+*Note*: I forked this image from b3vis/oxidized, which seems to be a fork of alectolytic/oxidized.
+I really just updated the image to run on a more recent version of Alpine.

 This is a docker image for the amazing [oxidized](https://github.com/ytti/oxidized) tool.
 For how to configure oxidized see the oxidized [README.md](https://github.com/ytti/oxidized/blob/master/README.md) file.

 This image exists as a smaller footprint version of the [official image](https://hub.docker.com/u/oxidized/).